gregnrobinson/cloud-tools/README.md

 ## Build locally using Docker

 If you want to build the image locally, Run the following command at the root of the project directory.
 You can provide the `--build-arg` tag to change the version on any of the following packages.
 I will look at adding more like this, but it's mostly the HashiCorp products you want control over.
-The difference between 0.14 and 0.15 is catastrophic.
+The difference between 0.14 and 0.15 can be catastrophic.

 |Package|Variable Name|Default|
 |---|---|-----|